RyanJeong/minimal-mistakes/_posts/blog/2013-08-16-markup-syntax-highlighting.md

 ---
 title: "Markup: Syntax Highlighting"
-excerpt: "Post displaying the various ways one can highlight code blocks with Jekyll.
-Some options include standard Markdown, GitHub Flavored Markdown, and Jekyll's `{% highlight %}` tag."
+excerpt: "Post displaying the various ways one can highlight code blocks with Jekyll."

 categories:
   - Blog